hornpolish/docker.sas.awb/README.md

     # There should be 4 services and status should be 'up'
     ./dostatus

-Jupyter is not started by default, start it up using

-    ./dojupy

 Once they are all up, you can access these links (substitute `localhost` maybe)